zencart/documentation/CONTRIBUTING.md

 NOT THIS:
 `[Github Workflow](github_workflow/)`       **NO!**

 - Be sure to end an internal link with `/` unless it references an HTML anchor (has a "#" character).
-Doing this consistenly means checking for broken links is easier.
+Doing this consistently means checking for broken links is easier.

 `[Github Workflow](/dev/contributing/github_workflow/)`